aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 Readin’, writin’, and ‘rithmetic were the main tools That were used in the old one-room school.
 Not only did we know our own grade lessons
-But we learned from the first to eight grade transgressions.
+But we learned from the first to eighth grade transgressions.

 We also learned co-operation, as each pupil had a task Of hanging their coats on a peg of their size in the back.